-Faculty working in this area include:
+Faculty working in these areas:

-Fred Gifford: Philosophy of biological science and medicine; history and philosophy of science; ethical issues in health care, life and environmental sciences, and biotechnology.
+Fred Gifford: Philosophy of biological science and medicine, history and philosophy of science, ethical issues in health care, life, and environmental sciences, and biotechnology.

 Lisa Schwartzman: Feminist theory, critiques of liberalism, philosophy of law, feminist approaches to autonomy, rights, and equality.